Hill Harper: “I Woke Up And Couldn’t Swallow Anything…”

 Actor Hill Harper had many inspirations for his three New York Times best selling books, Letters to a Young Brother, Letters to a Young Sister, and The Conversation.
-Still, when the CSI actor discovered he had thyroid cancer, he found the words to write his fourth and latest book The Wealth Cure: Putting Money In Its Place.
+Still, when the CSI: NY and Homeland actor discovered he had thyroid cancer, he found the words to write his fourth and latest book The Wealth Cure: Putting Money In Its Place.

 An award-winning actor, nabbing three NAACP Image Awards for his role as Dr. Sheldon Hawkes in the CBS-TV drama CSI: NY, Hill Harper discussed how he found out and overcame this deadly disease.